Last Updated on November 4, 2021 by Jim Ferri

 But back in the 1980s and 90s South Beach took its Art Deco even further.
 It splashed it with pastels and created an entirely new genre that has become know as Tropical Deco.
 Today it fits all so well with the overall SoBe experience.

 I’ve always enjoyed Art Deco and have wanted to learn more about it.
 South Beach provided a great, easy way to do it.
-All I needed to do was take a tour.
+All I needed to do was take an art-deco tour.

 Thank You, Al Capone